Quick start

 Error from server: error when creating "STDIN": admission webhook "clusterwide-privileged-pods.kubewarden.admission" denied the request: Privileged container is not allowed

-Both examples didn't define a namespace
+Both examples didn't define a namespace, which means the default namespace was the target.

 However, as you could see in the second example, the policy is still applied.